• Skip to primary navigation

 What is the Cost of Getting a CPA in Canada?

 The fees associated with the Canada CPA vary from region to region.
-However, the Western School of Business (WSB) has a list of standard CPA PEP administrative fees that is available online.
-According to WSB, some of the costs (withstanding the fees associated with CPA PREP, if you must go through that program first) include:
+However, the Western School of Business (WSB) lists standard CPA PEP administrative fees available online.
+According to WSB, some of the costs (withstanding the fees associated with CPA PREP if you must go through that program first) include:

 • Initial registration fee: $430